 Do you feel able to get alongside someone in this kind of situation and offer them support?

 Are you patient?

-As well as it being essential that you can empathise with someone who may be very different to you, there will be times when your patience is tried.
-There will be times when you are overstretched and overtired, when you are doing your best to assist someone and they are responding to your efforts with impatience, rudeness or even physical aggression.
+There will be times when your patience is tried.
+There will be times when you are overstretched and overtired, doing your best to assist someone and they are responding to your efforts with impatience, rudeness or even physical aggression.

 How do you think you will react?

 When your client with dementia calls you repeatedly to ask you the same question several times over, you will need to resist your impulse to be impatient and frustrated, and instead imagine what it is like to not know whether it is six at night or six in the morning, whether the meal in front of you is breakfast or dinner, why you are in a strange room with people you don’t know and not at home, or why your parents still haven’t come to collect you.